openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 ### Remote HTTP URL from a private GitHub repository

-If you are using `GitHub` and If the remote task URL uses the same host as where the repo CRD is, PAC will use the  GitHub token and fetch the URL using the GitHub API.
+If you are using `GitHub` and If the remote task URL uses the same host as where the repository CRD is, PAC will use the  GitHub token and fetch the URL using the GitHub API.

-For example if you have a repo URL looking like this :
+For example if you have a repository URL looking like this :

 <https://github.com/organization/repository>